 I have made it clear that you should never speak to the police when they accuse you of a crime.
 Especially if you are innocent.
 You cannot trust what the police are saying and what evidence they are presenting to you during the interrogation.
-Sometimes the police will lie to you, and tell you that they have evidence they do not have.
-But can the police really lie to you and get away with it?
-The short answer is yes they can in most cases.
+Sometimes the police lie to you, and tell you that they have evidence they do not have.
+But can the police lie to you and get away with it?
+The short answer is, yes they can, in most cases.

 In what ways can the police lie to you?

 There are many ways a police officer may use deception to coerce a confession from a suspect.
 Sometimes the officer will display false sympathy for the suspect.
-Other times he will lie and say he has incriminating evidence that he does not have.
-Sometimes he will falsely claim that a co-defendant has already implicated the suspect in the crime.
+Other times police lie and saying they have incriminating evidence that they do not have.
+Sometimes they will falsely claim that a co-defendant has already implicated the suspect in the crime.

 Rules of Interrogation

 The police must follow certain procedures once the suspect is in custody.
 The police must obtain a voluntary, knowing, intelligent waiver of the suspect’s privilege against self-incrimination.
 Also a waiver of his right to counsel.
 In other words, they must get you to give up your right to remain silent and to an attorney.
 Only then can they interrogate you.